 On 5 January 2021 a national lockdown came into force.
 Under these regulations group walks cannot take place.
 You may only exercise outside on your own or with one other person (unless you are with members of your own household or people in your support bubble).
 Therefore all walks arranged by CEDU3A Green London Wayfarers Group are cancelled until further notice.

 The Group is following The Green London Way, a route of 108 miles, designed by Bob Gilbert and the first long distance footpath to be created in London, in 1991.
 The route has been divided into 13 sections, most being around 7–8 miles long, with one exception of 11.5 miles.
-The walks, of which 6 are planned to take place in 2019, will be of a leisurely place, with the aim throughout being to listen, look, learn and reflect.
+The walks will be at a leisurely place, with the aim throughout being to listen, look, learn and reflect.

 Group Convener : John Hemingway

-Walk leaders : Ruth Hayes, Betty McAskie, Alison Miller and Jane Miller, all of whom were involved in leading the successful 2018/2019 London Loop walks.
+Walk leaders : Ruth Hayes, Betty McAskie, and Alison Miller

 On receipt of your booking request the Group Convener will contact you to confirm whether there is a place available for you.
 It may take up to a week before you receive confirmation or otherwise of your booking request.

 Successful applicants will then be emailed an approved risk assessment and a personal safety checklist by the Group Convener.